 Samsung Electronics uses Amazon DynamoDB for their petabyte-sized mobile app backups, resulting in consistent high performance and cost savings.

-Caresyntax's operational analytics solution for surgical facilities uses several AWS database services, including Amazon DynamoDB for managing the availability of reporting parameters.
+Caresyntax's operational analytics solution for surgical facilities uses several AWS database services, including Amazon DynamoDB, for managing the availability of reporting parameters.

-PayPay Corporation is one of Japan's leading mobile payments applications, with more than 30 million users completing millions of cashless transactions everyday.
+PayPay Corporation is one of Japan's leading mobile payment applications, with more than 30 million users completing millions of cashless transactions everyday.
 PayPay uses Amazon DynamoDB as a fully managed and highly scalable backend database for messaging features within its app.

 "We were able to deliver an in-app message box to users within two months of initial design requirements.
 This feature is embedded on our mobile app's home screen and delivers over 300 million messages daily, which drives a huge amount of traffic to DynamoDB.
 DynamoDB has been super reliable and has performed consistently, while keeping our maintenance costs low."